evan-dimartinis/BlirbReactNativePublic/README.md

 <img width="303" alt="image" src="https://user-images.githubusercontent.com/60354368/188284128-17921381-e868-4ba6-a1be-f2b132593120.png">

 <h1>Code</h1>
-The code in this repository is all written by me and emits most of the redux store for security reasons as well as other miscellaneous files.
-This app was built and tested locally using expo and beta tested using testflight.
-Because the codebase was completely mine, standards are not adhered to.
+The code in this repository is all written by me and emits most of the redux store as well as other miscellaneous files for security reasons.
+This app was built and tested locally using expo and alpha tested using testflight.

+API connection and state handling with Redux Thunk

+Custom Components used for List Items and re-used interfaces

+Multiple navigator types used to create application layout

+In the end we did not pursue this project any further but were very happy with what we produced and learned.